 It is DERP's goal to seek appropriate returns by the prudent investment of assets.
 Such investment activities are in accordance with applicable law, modern portfolio theory, and prevailing industry practice, and seek to minimize risk while generating the growth that will assist in paying promised benefits to members and beneficiaries.
 A study of assets and liabilities is conducted periodically to ensure the mix of investments remains appropriate, and adjustments to the portfolio are made when changes in plan circumstances and/or current capital markets conditions dictate.
 It is the responsibility of the Retirement Board, with the assistance of Summit Strategies and DERP internal investment staff, to approve a target asset allocation policy, which reflects an appropriate balance between risk and return.
-A comprehensive study of assets and liabilities was conducted by Summit Strategies most recently in early 2014, and annual asset allocation targets are established in March/April of each year.
+A comprehensive study of assets and liabilities was conducted by Summit Strategies most recently in early 2014, and annual asset allocation targets are established in March of each year.

-8182 Maryland Avenue, 6th Floor • St. Louis, Missouri 63105 • 314.727.7211, fax 314.727.6068 • summitstrategies.com
+8182 Maryland Avenue, 6th Floor • St. Louis, Missouri 63105 • 314.727.7211, fax 314.727.6068 • ssgstl.com

-Steven E. Hutt Page 2 April 29, 2016
+Steven E. Hutt Page 2 May 19, 2017

-The target asset allocation at year-end was comprised of the following indices in the percentages as indicated: Russell 1000 (19.00%), Russell 2000 (3.50%), MSCI EAFE (10.00%), MSCI World ex US Small Cap (5.50%), MSCI Emerging Markets (8.00%), Barclays Capital Aggregate Bond (11.50%), Barclays Capital US High Yield Ba/B 2% Issuer Cap (6.50%), JPMorgan Government Bond Index - Emerging Markets (2.50%), NCREIF Fund Index - Open End Diversified Core Equity (8.00%), HFRI FOF Conservative Index (5.00%), Alerian MLP Index (7.00%) and Alternative Investments (13.50%).
+The target asset allocation at year-end was comprised of the following indices in the percentages as indicated: Russell 1000 (19.00%), Russell 2000 (3.50%), MSCI EAFE (10.00%), MSCI World ex US Small Cap (5.50%), MSCI Emerging Markets (8.00%), Barclays Capital Aggregate Bond (11.50%), Barclays Capital US High Yield Ba/B 2% Issuer Cap (6.50%), JPMorgan Government Bond Index - Emerging Markets (2.50%), NCREIF Fund Index - Open End Diversified Core Equity (8.00%), HFRI FOF Conservative Index (5.00%), Alerian MLP Index (7.00%), and Alternative Investments (13.50%).

-In fiscal year 2015, commitments were made to a private equity fund managed by Adams Street Partners, a distressed debt fund managed by Sankaty Advisors, a distressed real estate fund managed by Contrarian Capital Management, and to a private energy fund managed by Kayne Anderson Capital Advisors.
+In fiscal year 2016, commitments were made to a private equity fund managed by Adams Street Partners, a distressed debt fund managed by Bain Capital, and to a private energy fund managed by Lime Rock Resources.

-For the first time since fiscal year 2008, DERP experienced a negative return.
-However, the results for the last 3 and 5 year periods, while slightly below the return assumption, exceed both the strategic policy benchmark and the return of the median public pension fund.
+The DERP investment portfolio earned an attractive return in fiscal year 2016 that exceeded the Plan's assumed rate of return and the median return of the BNY Mellon Public Fund Universe Greater than \$1 Billion, although the return fell short of DERP's strategic policy benchmark return.
+More importantly, the results over the last 5 years exceed the assumed rate of return, the return of the strategic policy benchmark, and the median Universe return.
 This reflects the hard work of the Board and Staff during an evolving market environment to position the DERP investment portfolio to benefit the Plan and its members.
-The future holds many challenges, including slow global economic growth, volatile energy prices, high asset valuations, and demographic headwinds.
-The long-term results are positive, and we believe the portfolio is in a good position to capture consistent, quality results in the years to come.
+The future holds many challenges, including slow global economic growth, demographic headwinds, high asset valuations, and increasing political uncertainty.
+The long-term results are positive, and we believe the portfolio is in a good position to continue to capture consistent, quality results in the years to come.